ELECTRIFY MISSOULA

 Picture

-EV charging capable - aka "EV Ready" - what to know
+Getting "EV Ready" - what to know

 1. A Level 1 slow charge.
 These use a standard wall outlet (120V) so no electricians are needed.
 They are slow, often taking 10+ hours to recharge the typical car battery.
-But if you're mostly using during the day and can charge at night, these work just fine!
+But if you're mostly using your EV during the day and can charge at night, these work just fine!

 2. A Level 2 faster charge.
 These usually require adjustments to your home's electrical system, such as installing dedicated circuits and outlets, and they charge in 4-6 hours.